elenaferr0/tsp-optimization/report/sections/introduction.typ

 ```

 === File formats <sec:file-formats>
-The input instances are stored in `.dat` files, which contain as first line the number of holes, followed by the coordinates of each hole in the format `id x y`, where `id` is the incremental identifier of the hole, `x` is the x-coordinate and `y` is the y-coordinate.
+Input instances are stored in `.dat` files.
+The first line of the file contains the total number of holes, followed by the coordinates of each point.
+Each hole's data is formatted as `id x y`, where id is its incremental identifier, and `x` and `y` are its coordinates.

 For example, a file with two holes would look like this:
 ```
 2
 0 1 2
 1 3 4
 ```

-This file format is employed also for the solution files produced by the @GA, for simplicity reasons.
+For simplicity, this same file format is also used for the solutions produced by the @GA.
 In that case, the produced file is named as `<instance>_sol.dat`, where `<instance>` is the name of the input instance file.

 For what concerns the solution files produced by the exact algorithm instead, they are stored CPLEX's standard `.sol` format.
-To avoid cluttering the solution file with unnecessary variables, only the non-zero ones are exported.
+To prevent the solution file from being cluttered with unnecessary data, only non-zero variables are exported.
 This is achieved by setting the `CPX_PARAM_WRITELEVEL` parameter to `CPX_WRITELEVEL_NOZEROVARS` in the CPLEX environment.

 === Running part one
 The following commands assume the user is initially positioned in the root directory of the project.
 The first part can be run with the following commands: